Andreluizfc/andreluizfc/README.md

 ## More about me:
 - 🌎 I already visited 30 countries
-- 🌌 I have seen the Northern Lights (Aurora Polaris)
+- 🌌 I have seen the Northern Lights (Aurora Borealis)
 - ⚡ Fun fact: I like to listen to rock while coding 🎸
 - 🧑 I have friends in around the world
 - ☕ Never refuse a cup of coffee and tech talks